1

 NEMT Regulations can be found in 10 CCR 2505-10 8.014.

 Emergency Medical Transportation (EMT) regulations allow inter-facility transfers between hospitals to be billed as EMT services.
 These transfers can include transportation of people who are experiencing a mental health or substance use disorder crisis.
-The Department clarified this in the October 2017 Provider Bulletin (B1700404).

 Any services provided by Transportation Network Companies, as defined in 4 CCR 723-6701 (e.g., Uber, Lyft), are not covered or reimbursed under NEMT.
-Ride-sharing companies are not enrolled providers and the Department is unable to pay for or reimburse for use of these services.
+Ride-sharing companies are not enrolled providers, and the Department is unable to pay for or reimburse for use of these services.

 An exception may be made, at the Department's discretion, for covered Out-of-State trips.
 The Department does not maintain a network of providers outside the State of Colorado and therefore may provide reimbursement for Members who have an approved NEMT Out-of-State trip.